 Sanjusangendo is definitely not your typical temple with green lush gardens but it is a house to 1001 Buddhist statues similar to the terra cota warriors in China.
 If you want to learn about Buddhism and if you only have one day then this is it.
-First there are 1000 Cannon statues protected by 28 heavenly kings and also 2 Nio statiues , the raijin and fujin.
-The long hall was originally buil in the 12th century making it the one of the oldest wooden structures in the world.
+First, there are 1000 Cannon statues protected by 28 heavenly kings and also 2 Nio statues, the raijin and fujin.
+The long hall was originally built in the 12th century making it one of the oldest wooden structures in the world.

 The statues inside are incredibly beautiful, I wish I were allowed to take pictures of them.
 The outside grounds are quite pretty and peaceful as well.

 This is an amazing temple with over 1001 statues of Buddha and his guardians.
 Very impressive that it has been here so long and I imagine the non educated villagers and farmers would have felt in awe at these deities.

 The guardians have crystals for eyes which is very effective and they do on occasions look very real.
 Fantastic spiritual feeling and great air of calm, truly breathtaking.